 In comparison, the Maltese live anywhere between 13-15 years long, and the American Rat Terrier lives 15-18 years long.

-However, try not to focus too much estimations with your dog.
+However, try not to focus too many estimations with your dog.
 You need to analyze its health or any symptoms of illness at all times, as these things can decrease life expectancy.

 Temperament, Personality and Life Expectancy of the Ratese